parents sitting on couch in their living room watching their two kids play on the floor

 If your entitlement is reduced, it’s possible to have your full entitlement restored in certain circumstances.
 If this isn’t possible, you’ll be limited by the amount of entitlement you have left.

-Keep in mind, when we say “limited,” we don’t mean you can’t take out a larger loan than what your entitlement will guarantee, but that you won’t be able to take out that loan without making a down payment.
-This is because lenders will typically require that 25% of your loan amount is covered either by your entitlement, a down payment or a combination of the two.
+Keep in mind that, when we say “limited,” it doesn’t mean you can’t take out a larger loan than what your entitlement will guarantee.
+Instead, it means you won’t be able to take out a VA loan without making a down payment.
+Remember, lenders will typically require that 25% of your loan amount is covered either by your entitlement, a down payment or a combination of the two.

 If you’ve previously had a VA loan that you’ve already paid off, you’ll typically also have to sell the home to have your full entitlement restored.

-However, the VA allows for a one-time restoration of full entitlement for homeowners who have paid off their VA loan but still own the property they used the loan to purchase.
-This can be used in circumstances where you’ve either finished paying off your VA loan and now own your home outright or you’ve refinanced your VA loan into a different loan type, such as a conventional loan.
+However, the VA allows for a one-time restoration of full entitlement for homeowners who have paid off their VA loan but still own the property they purchased with a VA home loan.
+This can be used in circumstances where you’ve either finished paying off your VA loan and now own your home outright or you’ve refinanced your VA loan into a different loan type, like a conventional loan.

 If you receive PCS orders and need to keep your current VA loan while also taking out a new one for a home in the place you’ve been relocated to, it’s possible to have more than one VA loan at a time.